 For the Protestant Churches who keep believing and teaching that we mankind are under grace and can be saved by faith alone, you are wrong! because faith and obedience of the law are both required in our journey to the kingdom of Heaven.
+What you believe in your religion today was already practiced by the Christians at the time of the apostles, and they rebuked this practice.
 To prove that, here is what the Bible says;

 1. [Psalm 119:44] So shall I always keep thy law, for ever and ever.

 2. [Isiah 42:24] Who gave Jacob up for spoil, and Israel to the plunderers?
 Was it not the LORD, against whom we have sinned?
 They were unwilling to walk in His ways, and they would not obey His law.